 Even though the terms “Islam” and “Muslims” are constantly mentioned in major media outlets, there is still considerable ignorance about both.
 Islam is often portrayed as a monolithic tradition that oppresses women, incites violence, and is at complete odds with modernity.
 Muslims are viewed as inherently violent, tribal, anti-Western, backward individuals who wander the desert fighting each other.

 Islam is a religious tradition that is 1439 years old.
 Those who believe in the teachings of Islam are called Muslims.
 Islam is the religion while Muslims are individuals who attempt follow Islam.
 Islam started in Arabia and spread throughout the Middle East, Asia, Africa, and parts of Europe.
-Today, there are approximately 50 Muslim majority countries and a population of.
+Today, there are approximately 50 Muslim majority countries and a population of 1.8 billion.
 That means that one in every four people on earth is a Muslim.
 Muslims come from many different parts of the world, with different social, economic, political, and cultural differences.
 The actions of Muslims are their own, and unless they are following the teachings of the religion, their actions do not represent Islam.

 Often, those who want to argue that Islam is oppressive, backward, terrorist etc. resort to conflating the actions of Muslims with Islam.
 In other words, they attribute the evil actions of some Muslims to Islam itself to argue that Islam is an evil religion.
 There are several problems with this argument.
 First, they are inconsistent in their application of this method.
 If a Muslim does good, they do not attribute that good to Islam.
 Extreme and sensational examples are given from particular countries and then extended to reflect all Muslim majority countries and Islam.
 For instance, many point out that in Saudi Arabia women were not allowed to drive and incorrectly conclude that Islam is to blame.